Post Under Construction.

 "This Sheffield raised, the sacred dust below was Dryden once: the rest who does not know?"

-The surround of the monument was taken down in 1848.
+The surround to the monument was taken down in 1848.

 Sample Image from